-The Executive of the Prison Service, which is comprised of the Commissioner of Prisons, three (3) Deputy

-Commissioners of Prisons and six (6) Assistant Commissioners of Prisons, is responsible for the internal management of the Prison Service.
+The Executive of the Prison Service is comprised of the Commissioner of Prisons, three (3) Deputy Commissioners of Prisons and six (6) Assistant Commissioners of Prisons, and is responsible for the internal management of the Prison Service, including the short, medium and long-term planning and associated policy formulation and implementation.
+The Commissioner is guided in his management portfolio by Government Policy dictates, as defined by the Ministry of National Security.
 They are tasked with ensuring that the Vision, Mission and Strategic Priorities are achieved through planning, implementation and evaluation.
 The Executive is assisted by other Senior Administrative Officers who are guided and influenced by performance and feedback from the subordinate ranks.